dheerajchand/resume_generator/outputs/polling_research_redistricting/long/corporate_blue/md/dheeraj_chand_polling_research_redistricting_long_corporate_blue.md

 - Created custom reports and data visualizations based on specific client requirements
 - Introduced mapping and geospatial analysis into standard reporting procedures
 - Enhanced value of research deliverables through advanced analytical techniques using `SPSS`, OSCA`R`, `PHP`, and My`SQL`
+- Trained staff on `PHP`/My`SQL` for data analysis and reporting systems

 ---